liquibase/gradle-liquibase-plugin/README.md

   `-PliquibaseOutputFile=someFile` property.
 This will override the `outputFile` specified in the `activity` block of your build.gradle file.

+- There is a new `-PliquibaseExtraArguments` property that can be used to override the arguments that the plugin sends to Liquibase.

 ### December 20, 2021
 Fixed the Code that detects the version of liquibase in use at the time the liquibase tasks run.